On polyharmonic helices in space forms: Proofs of the main results

 \begin{proof}[Proof of Theorem \ref{theorem-r-harmonic-a}] By making use of the ansatz \eqref{ansatz-kharmonic-a} we have reduced the general \(r\)-energy for a curve \eqref{energy-poly-curve} to the simpler form \eqref{recursion-r-energy}.

 Thus, we now consider the variation of the Lagrangian associated to \eqref{recursion-r-energy} with respect to \(\alpha\) and find

-The right hand side of this equation vanishes for \(\alpha=1\) (assuming that \(r\geq 3\)) corresponding to the case of \(\gamma\) being a geodesic but also for \(1=\alpha^2r\) which is the case we are interested it.
+The right hand side of this equation vanishes for \(\alpha=1\) (assuming that \(r\geq 3\)) corresponding to the case of \(\gamma\) being a geodesic but also for \(1=\alpha^2r\) which is the case we are interested in.

-At this point we make use of the fact that the curve \(\gamma\) is parametrized with respect to arclength.
+At this point, we impose that the curve \(\gamma\) is parametrized with respect to arclength.
 Employing the ansatz \eqref{ansatz-kharmonic-a} we find \(|\gamma'|^2=a^2\alpha^2\).
 Combining the arclength constraint \(a^2\alpha^2=1\) with the equality obtained from the first variation formula \(1=\alpha^2r\) we obtain \(a^2=r\) completing the proof. \end{proof}

 \begin{Bem} As the curve \eqref{ansatz-kharmonic-a} is a plane curve we could choose \(\s^2\) instead of \(\s^n\) in the proof of Theorem \ref{theorem-r-harmonic-a}.

 In \cite[Remark 2.9]{MR3990379} it is noted that the composition of a biharmonic and a totally geodesic map is biharmonic and one should expect that the same also holds true for \(r\)-harmonic maps.
 Consequently, it should be possible to prove Theorem \ref{theorem-r-harmonic-a} by only working on \(\s^2\) and then using that \(\s^2\) is totally geodesic in \(\s^n\) for \(n\geq 3\). \end{Bem}